 Now, there’s also something called a wet palette.
 I won’t cover that much here because I explain that more below.

-5) Paper Towels
+5) Paper Towels for Messes!

 When you’re cleaning your brushes you’re going to need to wipe them off on something, and paper towels are perfect for it.
 Also, super useful to have handy when you spill things, because you will.